Theme-Aware Aesthetic Distribution Prediction With Full-Resolution Photographs: RELATED WORK

 \subsection{Photo Aesthetic Quality Assessment}

-Traditional aesthetic quality assessment is based on hand-craft features.
-There is a wide range of features employed to assess image aesthetic quality.
-Some reflect the technical quality and some are more subjective.
-Different features are often combined together.
-Ke et al. \cite{ke2006design} analysed several aesthetic factors and connected them with low-level visual features, for example, using edge distribution to reflect the photo simplicity.
-Several other features such as color, blur and contrast were also introduced.
-Luo et al. \cite{luo2008photo} proposed to focus on the subject region, and extracted features such as clarity contrast.
-Tang et al. \cite{tang2013content} further pointed out that the assessment should be based on the content.
-For example, they designed features specially for human photos.
-Many other works \cite{bhattacharya2010framework,dhar2011high,su2011scenic,li2010towards} are also based on these features, and may emphasis particular features or photo contents.
+Traditional aesthetic quality assessment is based on handcrafted features and shallow classifiers \cite{freund1997decision,he2009robust}.
+Ke \textit{et al.} \cite{ke2006design} analyzed several aesthetic factors and connected them with low-level visual features, such as the edge distribution to reflect the simplicity of a photo.
+Luo \textit{et al.} \cite{luo2008photo} proposed to focus on the image foreground and extracting different features to describe it.
+Tang \textit{et al.} \cite{tang2013content} further stated that the assessment should be based on the content.
+For example, they designed features, especially for human photos.
+Many other works \cite{bhattacharya2010framework,dhar2011high,su2011scenic,li2010towards} are also based on these low-level handcrafted features and may emphasize different features in different situations.
 Some works \cite{bhattacharya2010framework} also introduced applications based on aesthetic quality assessment such as aesthetic enhancement.
-Besides these carefully designed aesthetic features, some generic features such as GIST \cite{oliva2001modeling}, SIFT \cite{lowe2004distinctive} were also employed and showed good performance \cite{marchesotti2011assessing}.
-Although many of these features are carefully designed, these shallow models still have limited representation power.
+In addition to these aesthetic-related features, generic features such as the GIST \cite{oliva2001modeling} and SIFT \cite{lowe2004distinctive} were employed, and good performance was obtained \cite{marchesotti2011assessing}.
+Although many of these features are carefully designed, their representation power is still limited.